Hot Keywords

 Topic: Key Management and Key Recovery

-A special issue of Journal of Surveillance, Security and Safety
+A Special Issue of Journal of Surveillance, Security and Safety

 ISSN 2694-1015 (Online)

-Submission deadline: 31 May 2023
+Submission deadline: 31 Dec 2024

 Guest Editor(s)

-• Prof. Moti Yung
+Prof. Moti Yung

 Department of Computer Science, Columbia University, New York, NY, USA.